bright/new-www/content/projects/just-eat-pos-–-system-for-restaurants.md

 The Backoffice system has been on the market for almost 10 year.
 Therefore one of the priorities of the frontend team was to **migrate the app to modern technology while delivering new features** to users who use this platform everyday at work.

 Thanks to the trust of the client, **the team took part in the decision-making process regarding which libraries, tools and technologies to choose** to rewrite the platform.
 The migration didin't include only changing to newest technologies.
 The essential part of it was also implementation of new design maintaining best possible UX and UI experience.

+### Backend team

+The team was responsible for maintaining and developing backend.
+All applications within Just Eat POS ecosystem were connected to the same backend. **The main job of backend team was delivering features, supporting any initiatives on the Just Eat POS applications.**

+It is **crucial especially in terms of white label apps where the clients incorporate changes and decide about the final look and functionalities of their app**.
+In this case, the backend team had to step forward and support clients with appropriate changes in backend.

+Additionally, the **Backend team paid much attention to the performance**.
+Since all Just Eat POS apps were connected to the one shared backend, any hiccup that happens on the Backend propagates to every client, affecting UX.
+We relied on the observability of our services. **We tried to detect any abnormalities in the CPU usage, number of database connections or average response time to detect issues before they became visible to our customers**.

+Data we stored provided our client with significant insight into the behaviour of our customers.
+Feeding this data into the data lake gives the data science team a way to study our customers, and help make more meaningful, data-driven features.